We’ve all seen something like this play out on TV:

 - Credits roll.

-We’re sorry to say this familiar trope shows up in family business all the time.
+We’re sorry to say this familiar family business trope shows up in family business all the time.
 Only, there’s no studio audience, and it often ends up with dissolution rather than resolution.

 As we tell our clients, the key to avoiding this unhappy ending is communication.
 The trouble is, the day-to-day pressures of running a business (compounded by the complexities of family relationships) keep these conversations from ever taking place.